Build A Confetti Cannon

 Catapults

 Looking for more physics fun?
-Try a catapult project to launch your confetti!
+Try one of our innovative catapult projects to launch your confetti!

 Now get building and ready to launch!